wayneshn/power-formulas-site/docs.md

 Type in and save your Alpha Vantage API key here so that you don't have to type it every time you use a Finance function.

 Get the API Key here: https://www.alphavantage.co/support/#api-key

+### Get share prices

+This function allows you to retrieve share price data of a given company.

+**API key:** This function relies on the Alpha Vantage API for information.
+You will need to get a free Alpha Vantage API key first to use this function.

+Get the API Key here: https://www.alphavantage.co/support/#api-key

+**Data type:** Select the time interval of share price to retrieve.
+- "Intraday means "within the day."
+In the financial world, the term is shorthand used to describe securities that trade on the markets during regular business hours." -- Investopedia

+**Interval for intraday data:** Time interval between two consecutive data points in the time series.

+**Stock symbol:** The name of the equity of your choice.
+For example: IBM, APPL, GOOGL.
+(One symbol each time)

+### Fundamental information

+This function allows you to retrieve fundamental-data information of a given company such as cash flow, earnings, and balance sheet.

+**API key:** This function relies on the Alpha Vantage API for information.
+You will need to get a free Alpha Vantage API key first to use this function.

+Get the API Key here: https://www.alphavantage.co/support/#api-key

+**Data type:**
+- Company overview.
+This type returns the company information, financial ratios, and other key metrics for the equity specified.
+Data is generally refreshed on the same day a company reports its latest earnings.
+- Income statement.
+This type returns the annual and quarterly income statements for the equity specified.
+Data is generally refreshed on the same day a company reports its latest earnings.
+- Balance sheet.
+This type returns the annual and quarterly balance sheets for the equity specified.
+Data is generally refreshed on the same day a company reports its latest earnings.
+- Cash flow.
+This type returns the annual and quarterly cash flows for the equity specified.
+Data is generally refreshed on the same day a company reports its latest earnings.
+- Earnings.
+This type returns the annual and quarterly earnings (EPS) for the equity specified.
+Quarterly data also includes analyst estimates and surprise metrics.

+**Stock symbol:** The name of the equity of your choice.
+For example: IBM, APPL, GOOGL.
+(One symbol each time)

+### Forex rates

+This function allows you to retrieve the foreign exchange rates between two given currencies.

+**API key:** This function relies on the Alpha Vantage API for information.
+You will need to get a free Alpha Vantage API key first to use this function.

+Get the API Key here: https://www.alphavantage.co/support/#api-key

+**Data type:** Select the time interval of exchange rates to retrieve.
+- "Intraday means "within the day."
+In the financial world, the term is shorthand used to describe securities that trade on the markets during regular business hours." -- Investopedia

+**Interval for intraday data:** Time interval between two consecutive data points in the time series.

+**From currency:** A three-letter symbol from the [supported currency list](https://app.logicsheet.co/financesupport#supported-physical-currencies).
+For example: EUR.

+**To currency:** A three-letter symbol from the [supported currency list](https://app.logicsheet.co/financesupport#supported-physical-currencies).
+For example: USD.

+### Cryptocurrency rates

+This function allows you to retrieve exchange rates of a given cryptocurrency in a given market.

+**API key:** This function relies on the Alpha Vantage API for information.
+You will need to get a free Alpha Vantage API key first to use this function.

+Get the API Key here: https://www.alphavantage.co/support/#api-key

+**Data type:** Select the time interval of exchange rates to retrieve.

+**Crypto symbol:** The symbol of digital/crypto currency.
+It can be any of the currencies in the [supported cryptocurrency list](https://app.logicsheet.co/financesupport#supported-cryptocurrencies).
+For example: BTC.

+**Market:** The exchange market of your choice.
+It can be any of the currency in the [physical currency list](https://app.logicsheet.co/financesupport#supported-physical-currencies).
+For example: SGD means the Singaporean market.